 The Core Curriculum is completed by all students matriculating in the School of Arts and Sciences and the New Brunswick Business School, including those planning to complete majors offered by the Edward J Bloustein School of Planning and Public Policy, the Mason Gross School of the Arts bachelors' programs, the School of Communication and Information, the School of Management and Labor Relations, and the School of Social Work.
-The School of Environmental and Biological Sciences students also complete the core along with several additional SEBS-specific requirements.
+School of Environmental and Biological Sciences students complete the core along with several additional SEBS-specific requirements.

-|The Core Curriculum begins with four learning goals that bring the diverse and rich intellectual heritage of the liberal arts and sciences to bear on the 21st Century Challenges Rutgers graduates will face as global citizens and leaders.
+|The Core Curriculum begins with four learning goals that bring the diverse and rich intellectual heritage of the liberal arts and sciences to bear on the Contemporary Challenges Rutgers graduates will face as global citizens and leaders.

 Emphasizing the ability to critically examine the natural environment, human behavior, and the individual’s role in society, the Core Curriculum’s Areas of Inquiry learning goals develop a range of critical thinking skills.
 These goals stretch the boundaries of traditional academic disciplines by leading students back to those questions that predate the artificial division of knowledge into distinct majors and minors.

 The Core Curriculum equips Rutgers students with the Cognitive Skills and Processes central to undergraduate studies, life-long learning, and participation in the world of ideas and the corridors of power.
 Through the Core, students hone their Writing and Communication skills and develop their Quantitative and Formal Reasoning skills.
-And, the Information Technology and Research goals take students behind facile assumptions to examine conduits and technologies of information (and misinformation) and their relationship to knowledge in the 21st Century information economy.

 - pdf Founding Document (207 KB) Report of the Ad Hoc Core Curriculum Committee (ratified May 7, 2008)